hphelion/documentation/cloudos/en/120/videos.md

 # HP Cloud OS Videos

-Watch videos about HP Cloud OS.
-They're hosted on the <b>HewlettPackardVideos</b> channel of YouTube.
+For visual learners, we have provided a set of HP Cloud OS video tutorials.
+Enjoy!
+These same videos are hosted on the HewlettPackardVideos channel of YouTube.

 ## HP Converged Cloud brings OpenStack to the Enterprise